pydap/pydap/docs/client.rst

 Using the client
 ================

-pydap can be used as a client to inspect and retrieve data from any of the `hundreds of scientific datasets <http://www.opendap.org/data/datasets.cgi?xmlfilename=datasets.xml&exfunction=none>`_ available on the internet on `OPeNDAP <http://opendap.org/>`_ servers.
+pydap can be used as a client to inspect and retrieve data from any of the thousands of scientific datasets available on the internet on `OPeNDAP <http://opendap.org/>`_ servers.
 This way, it's possible to instrospect and manipulate a dataset as if it were stored locally, with data being downloaded on-the-fly as necessary.

 Accessing gridded data
 ----------------------

 Let's start accessing gridded data, i.e., data that is stored as a regular multidimensional array.
-Here's a simple example where we access the `COADS <http://www.ncdc.noaa.gov/oa/climate/coads/>`_ climatology from the official OPeNDAP server:
+Here's a simple example where we access the `COADS <https://icoads.noaa.gov/>`_ climatology from the official OPeNDAP test server:

 .. doctest::